 Mark-lane, Friday Evening, October 13, 1855.
-Mark-lane, Friday Evening, October 13, 1855.
 THE supplies of all kinds of Grain continue very moderate.
+THE supplies of all kinds of Grain continue very moderate.
 Wheat is held firmly, and though there have been but few transactions during the week, former prices are firmly main-tained.
 There is little or no demand for Barley, and quota-tions remain unaltered.
 Oats meet a slow sale; fine fresh Corn is fully as dear, but other descriptions are not disposed of without difficulty.
 Beans and Peas are also unchanged in prices.
-The arrivals off the coast have been numerous, but they chieffy consist of Maize; and many of the cargoes have been sold previous to arrival.
+The arrivals off the coast have been numerous, but they chiefly consist of Maize; and many of the cargoes have been seld previous to arrival.
 Two cargoes of Galatz Wheat, one arrived and one on passage, have been sold at 74s.
-6d. one arrived and one on passage, have been sold at 74s.
-6d., cost, freight, and insurance, to the United Kingdom, and two of Ibrail Wheat at 72s., cost, freight, and insurance to the Continent.
+6d., cost, freight, and insurance, to the United Kingdom, and two of Ibrail Wheat at 72s., cost, freight, and insurance to the Continent. the Continent.

-THEATRE ROYAL, OLYMPIC: Lessee, Mr. ALFRED WIGAN.
+THEATRE ROYAL, OLYMPIC.
+Lessee, Mr. ALFRED WIGAN.

-The public is respectfully informed that this Theatre, which has been entirely redecorated during the Vacation, will REOPEN for the SEASON on SATURDAY, October 20, under the management of Mr. Alfred Wigan.
+The public is respectfully informed that this Theatre, which has been entirely redecorated during the Vacation, will REOPEN for the SEASON on SATURDAY, October 29, under the management of Mr. Alfred Wigan.